LoganStoltz/LL-1-Parser/README.md

 - (Continue this progression until end-of-file)
 - Example input.txt is in the repo.

+The Program will produce and output.txt as the solution

 This program assumes that:
 - All nonterminals will be a single uppercase letter
 - All terminals will be a single lowercase letter